 There’s no easy answer, which is why it tends to take people a very long time to get diagnosed with ankylosing spondylitis.
 According to research from our ArthritisPower research registry, nearly a third of respondents with AS reported that it took more than 10 years to receive a formal diagnosis from when they began seeking medical attention.

-Ankylosing spondylitis affects each patient a little differently.
+AS affects each patient a little differently.
 The pain can begin gradually and may not seem different at first from other back pain you’ve had in the past.
-“Like many people I started to develop back pain in my twenties at night and I always thought that it was from a workout,” says Hillary Norton, MD, a Santa Fe-based rheumatologist who herself lives with ankylosing spondylitis.
+“Like many people I started to develop back pain in my twenties at night and I always thought that it was from a workout,” says Hillary Norton, MD, a Santa Fe-based rheumatologist who herself lives with AS.
 (Watch more of Dr. Norton’s story here.)

 Some AS patients will develop peripheral symptoms in other joints — pain, swelling, or stiffness in their ankles, knees, or hips, for example — which could be confused for other kinds of arthritis.

-Figuring out that your specific mix of symptoms is ankylosing spondylitis requires careful symptom tracking from you, and some detective work and awareness on the part of your doctor.
+Figuring out that your specific mix of symptoms is AS requires careful symptom tracking from you, and some detective work and awareness on the part of your doctor.

 Ankylosing Spondylitis Symptoms and Red Flags